wso2/docs-open-banking/en/docs/learn/api-security-configuration.md

 priority = 3
 ```

-2. For Dynamic Client Registration, apply `DCRTPPValidationExecutor` to validate the roles in the transport certificate
+    2. For Dynamic Client Registration, apply `DCRTPPValidationExecutor` to validate the roles in the transport certificate against
-and roles in the API consumer's SSA.
+    the roles in the API consumer's SSA.

         - The relevant configuration is in the `<APIM_HOME>/repository/conf/deployment.toml` file as follows:
 ```toml
 [[open_banking.gateway.openbanking_gateway_executors.type]]
 name = "DCR"